bharath5673/OpenVINO-ADAS/README.md

 1. Download pre-trained YOLOv5 weights or train your own model.
 2. Provide the path to the YOLOv5 weights in the code.
 3. Run the script with the video file.
-4. View the object detection results and Bird's Eye View visualization.
+4. View the object detection results and Road segmentaions or deeplabV3 segmentations.

 For more detailed usage instructions and options, refer to the project documentation.